-Instant Pot Chili rich and flavorful full of beef, hot Italian sausage, peppers, and beans.
-This Instant Pot Chili Recipe is ready in under 2 hours but tastes like it has been simmering all day.
+Our Favorite IP Chili recipe is a delicious blend of beef, hot Italian sausage, peppers, and beans.
+This Instant Pot Chili Recipe is ready in record time – under 2 hours – but tastes like it has been simmering all day.

 Since buying my Instant Pot I haven’t made chili on the stovetop or in my slow cooker.
 There is just no reason.
 Instant Pot Chili comes out perfect and flavorful every time.
 This is our favorite chili made in the instant pot.